xiaogit00/streamsapp/README.md

 :white_check_mark: Get real time overall returns of an asset Stream (asset classes available: all US stocks, ETFs, International Stocks from 18 global exchanges, and :waning_gibbous_moon: Cryptocurrencies.)
 :white_check_mark: Quickly get a sense of percentage of **realized** and **unrealized** returns within a Stream.
 :white_check_mark: Blazing fast UI for updating and editing trades & streams.

+Developed entirely with React, CSS, Express, and MongoDB for backend.
+---